 The office environment works at fostering a sense of teamwork and interdependence amongst the workforce.
 This is the goal of many organisations.

 Some variety in where people can sit is encouraged to prevent workers getting stale.

 Why not use hot desking to encourage a non-static way of working?
 One idea might be to use a random lottery to assign work places!

 All contemporary companies have a work environment which reflects their company culture.
-Ideally, this culture is designed-in as much as possible to promote innovation, creativity and of course productivity.
+Ideally, this culture is designed-in as much as possible.
+This helps promote innovation, creativity and of course productivity.

 So there you have it.
 A short tour of the impact of work environments.
-Of course, if you are interested in changing your workplace for the better, get in touch.
+Of course, if you want to change your workplace for the better, get in touch.
 We will have something for everyone.

 Flexspace lease units at variable terms, sizes, and locations.
-Across the UK.
+We cover the UK.
 We even allow some flexibility on how the units are kitted out.
 That’s because we’re flexible, The clue’s in our name!